readium/ts-toolkit/shared/src/publication/accessibility/Localization.md

 // Example usage:
 const customLocale = {
-  accessibility: {
-    "display-guide": {
-      ...,
   conformance: {
     aaa: "WCAG 2.1 Level AAA",
     ...
   },
   hazards: {
     none: {
       compact: "No hazards",
       descriptive: "This content is known to be free of hazards."
     },
     ...
-      }
-    }
   }
 };
 ```